CharlesChiuGit/Logseq-Git-Sync-101/README.md

        - `Push Repository` - Repo: your Logseq repo
      - Turn off ask before running (or leave it on up to you)
 7. Type something, exit Logseq, and wait few minutes to see if what you typed has also appear in GitHub.
-8. If nothiong goes wrong, you are a happy Logseq user!
+8. If nothing goes wrong, you are a happy Logseq user!

 ※ Noted: If you are a student, you can sign up [github student pack](https://education.github.com/pack) and apply for free Working Copy Pro.